dafny-lang/rfcs/0005-ordered-quantification.md

 var setOfReals := {3.141, 2.718, 1.618};
 var sortedList := seq x | x in setOfReals;
 assert sortedList == {1.618, 2.718, 3.141};

+TODO: manual collection operations like intersection of two sequences
 ```

 Note that the existing `seq(size, i => i + 1)` syntax is inconsistently-named in the Dafny reference manual,